grief8/heartsoup/README.md

 # heartsoup
-mental health care
+This app is about mental health care

-1.0  add eeg module
+1.0 add eeg module this version

 the path of the eeg library:heartsoup\app\src\main\jniLibs